Els on the Masters: ‘This tournament was just not for me’

 The Big Easy completed his 23rd Masters on Sunday with a 6-over 78, better than the 83 he scored Saturday but still nowhere close to what the 47-year-old four-time major champion still expects out of his game.

 He finished at 20 over, dead last in the field and three shots behind 58-year-old Larry Mize.
 Els’ five-year exemption into Augusta National for winning the 2012 British Open expired this year.
-He’ll need a PGA Tour victory to make it back.
+He’ll have to earn his way back through better golf.

 Els is content either way, desiring another chance to play amid the Georgia pines but grateful for the 23 years he’s had to chase a green jacket.